Randomized Work-Competitive Scheduling for Cooperative Computing on $k$-partite Task Graphs: Our Results

 \section{Our Results}

+Georgiou, Russell, and Shvartsman~\cite{GRS_SIAM05} performed competitive analysis and showed a simple randomized scheduling algorithm $RS$ (Random Select) whose competitive ratio is tight.
+Their work also introduced a notion of \emph{computation width}, which associates a natural number with a history of changes in the communication medium, and shows both upper and lower bounds on competitiveness in terms of this quantity.
+Specifically, they showed that their simple randomized scheduling algorithm obtains the competitive ratio $\left(1+\cw/e\right)$, where $\cw$ is the computation width of the computation pattern determined by the dynamics of the communication medium.
 We follow on the work done in ~\cite{GRS_SIAM05}.
 We study a natural generalization of the problem where the tasks to be completed are not independent of each other but have a $k$-partite dependency relationship defined among them.
 Each partition of the vertices (tasks) of the $k$-partite task graph is said to belong to a level.
 Independent tasks belong to the first level, tasks dependent on the first level tasks are at the second level and so on.
 The $k$-partite task graphs that we consider in our problem are a special kind of task graphs where every task at level $l_{i+1}$ is dependent on every task at level $l_i,~i=1,\ldots,k-1$ (i.e, complete set of directed edges from level $l_i$ to level $l_{i+1},~i=1,\ldots,k-1$).
 We present a simple randomized algorithm for $p$ processors cooperating to perform $t$ known tasks where the dependencies between them are defined by a $k$-partite task dependency graph with processors subject to a dynamic communication medium.
 We pursue competitive analysis and show that pessimistic bounds hold in this case. \\